Azure-Samples/cargotracker-liberty-aks/README.md

   - Your subscription is accessed using an Azure Service Principal with at least **Contributor** and **User Access Administrator** permissions.

 ## Unit-1 - Deploy and monitor Cargo Tracker

+> [!NOTE]
+> You can jump to [Unit-3 - Automate deployments using AZD](#unit-3---automate-deployments-using-azd) if you want to automate deployments using AZD instead of manually deploying Cargo Tracker.

 ### Clone Cargo Tracker